 Open Door Policy and Human Wiring

-Most of us pride ourselves on our “Open Door Policy.”
+Most of us pride ourselves on our “Open Door Policy” in business.
 We appreciate and solicit input from everybody in the organization.
 Let’s reflect for a minute on how our wiring might affect us in the execution of this policy, focusing specifically on the C drive.

 Low C drive profiles accept distractions and interruptions and sometimes even embrace them.
 Since Low C profiles operate under more of a LIFO (last in, first out) approach, they tackle problems as they arrive through the door.
 What may start as a quiet day in the office often becomes a hectic day with many challenges.
 The temperature increases, activity goes up, but Low C managers can handle it all!